gardnerdev/distributed-computing-parallelism/README.md

     * Manager() supports a variety of data types in comparison with shared memory
     * Processes can share a single manager on different computers over a network
     * A server process is slower than shared memory

+# Using Pool

+The Pool class in multiprocessing can handle an enormous number of processes.
+It allows you to run multiple jobs per process (due to its ability to queue the jobs).
+The memory is allocated only to the executing processes, unlike the Process class, which allocates memory to all the processes.
+The Pool class takes the number of worker processes to be present in the pool and spawns the processes

+Launching many processes using the Process class is practically infeasible as it could break the OS.
+Hence comes Pool which shall handle the distribution of jobs to and collection of results from all the spawned processes in the presence of a minimal number of worker processes (most preferably, the number of worker processes is equal to CPU cores).

+Pool class comes with six valuable methods:

+* apply() method blocks the primary process until all the processes are complete.
+It accepts multiple arguments, maintains the order of the result, and isn’t concurrent